quantinterview/quantinterview.github.io/_posts/2017-8-2-Two-Heads.md

 ![](/images/one_step_tree.png?raw=true)

-As you see more examples in my next post, it is more common to formulate a system of equation, rather than a single equation, for the problem of recursive expectations.
+As you see more examples in my [next post](https://quantinterview.github.io/Ant-Cube/), it is more common to formulate a system of equation, rather than a single equation, for the problem of recursive expectations.

 ## Method III: Martingale Approach (Optional)

-We introduce a random process \\( X_n,n\geq 1 \\) be a random process to represent the coin toss process, that is,
+We introduce a random process \\( X_n,n\geq 1 \\) as a random process to represent the coin toss process, that is,

 $$ \begin{equation}
 X_n = \left\{